Publications

 Food Security Status of Farming Households in Bangladesh

-Al-Zabir, A., Wongnaa, C. A., Islam, M. A., & Mozahid, M. N. (2021).
+Zabir, A. A., Wongnaa, C. A., Islam, M. A., & Mozahid, M. N. (2021).

 Food security status of farming households in Bangladesh: A comparison of recipients and non-receivers of institutional support.